SMUTF: Schema Matching Using Generative Tags and Hybrid Features: Related work

 \subsection{Schema Matching}

-SM and data integration critically depend on measuring similarity and understanding data diffusion across systems, as explored in Fernandez's study of 'data seeping' \cite{fernandez2018seeping} and its role in SM efficiency.
+SM and data integration critically depend on measuring similarity and understanding data diffusion across systems, as explored in Fernandez's study of "data seeping" \cite{fernandez2018seeping} and its role in SM efficiency.
 Melnik's work \cite{melnik2002similarity} on similarity measures and Madhavan's universal SM model \cite{madhavan2001generic} have advanced the field, but evolving schemas and database complexities present ongoing challenges.
-Traditional machine learning and hashing methods often struggle with complex mappings, as seen in Courps' \cite{madhavan2005corpus} focus on simple attribute matching.
-Recent efforts have incorporated neural networks \cite{zhang2023schema, shraga2022powarematch, shraga2020adnev,zhang2021smat}, using pre-trained models and LSTM architectures for SM, yet these approaches can falter with variable-length sequences and long-distance relationships within data.
+Traditional machine learning and hashing methods often struggle with complex matchings, as seen in Courps' \cite{madhavan2005corpus} focus on simple attribute alignment.
+Recent efforts have incorporated neural networks \cite{zhang2023schema, shraga2022powarematch,shraga2020adnev,li2020ditto,zhang2021smat}, using pre-trained models and LSTM architectures for SM, yet these approaches can falter with variable-length sequences and long-distance relationships within data.
+For example, DITTO \cite{li2020ditto} leverages Pretrained Language Models (PLMs) for entity matching by employing a fine-tuned BERT model to process pairs of records and predict their match likelihood.
+DITTO's use of domain-specific augmentations and task-specific pretraining highlights the potential of PLMs to adapt to structured and semi-structured data.
+While SMUTF shares similarities with DITTO, such as leveraging PLMs for semantic understanding, our work extends beyond pairwise matching by incorporating HXL-style tags and hybrid features for schema alignment across datasets.